 Acute Care Nurse Practitioner vs. Family Nurse Practitioner: Which Is Right for You?

 Nurse practitioners are an essential part of the healthcare ecosystem, providing much-needed care to patients of different ages with varying needs.
 When deciding whether to specialize as an acute care nurse practitioner or family nurse practitioner, it’s important to consider the type of work environment you prefer and what demographic you’d like to work with.

-Earning an advanced degree, such as Maryville University’s online Master of Science in Nursing, is a vital step toward becoming a nurse practitioner or other advanced nursing professional.
+Earning an advanced degree, such as MSN degree online, is a vital step toward becoming a nurse practitioner or other advanced nursing professional.
 To prepare for your career as a gerontological nurse practitioner, consider specializing by enrolling in Maryville’s online adult-gerontology acute care nurse practitioner MSN program.
 On the other hand, if you’re considering a future as an FNP, explore Maryville’s online family nurse practitioner MSN program.
 Regardless of the path you choose, Maryville University’s robust curriculum can prepare you to make a greater impact in the field of nursing.